Tommy Morrison: Morrison vs. Foreman

-Morrison vs Tomashek
+Morrison vs. Tomashek

-Originally, Morrison's first title defense was scheduled scheduled against his Rocky V co-star Mike Williams in August 1993.
+Originally, Morrison's first title defense was scheduled against his Rocky V co-star Mike Williams in August 1993.
 Williams ultimately withdrew on the night of the fight, so Tim Tomashek stood in as a replacement.
-Although Tomashek had been prepared to fight as a backup plan, some news reports created the impression that he had just been pulled out of the crowd.
-Tomashek had been drinking before the bout, not believing Williams to have really backed out, yet still was able to reel off several of Morrison's combinations.
-The fight was stopped by Tomashek's corner after only four rounds due to him walking to the wrong corner after he was knocked down by Morrison.
-The WBO was later said to have rescinded their sanctioning of this fight due to Tomashek's lack of experience, but this was later confirmed to been a rumor as fight records show the fight to have remained a bonafide title bout.
+Tomashek had been selected as an alternate.
+Tomashek had been drinking before the bout, not believing Williams to have really backed out.
+Though Tomashek gave a good account of himself, reeling off a combination en route to winning the first round on the judges cards, Morrison fought conservatively but dropped his opponent with a multi-punch combination, and the fight was stopped by Tomashek's corner after only four rounds due to him walking to the wrong corner after his brutal punishment by Morrison.
+The WBO was later said to have rescinded their sanctioning of this fight due to Tomashek's lack of experience, but this was later confirmed to have been a rumor as fight records show the fight remained a bonafide title bout.

-Morrison vs Bentt
+Morrison vs. Bentt

-Almost immediately, talks of a fight with WBC champion Lennox Lewis began for reestablishing him as one of the top heavyweight contenders.
+Almost immediately, talks of a fight with World Boxing Council champion Lennox Lewis began for reestablishing him as one of the top heavyweight contenders.
 Morrison then agreed to the lucrative WBC title shot against Lewis, that would see Lewis make the fourth defense of his title against Morrison, with both men evenly splitting a $16 million purse.
 However, Morrison first chose to take a tuneup bout against the virtually unknown Michael Bentt before facing Lewis.
 The decision would prove to be unwise as Bentt brutalized Morrison during their fight, knocking him down three times 97 seconds into the first round in front of a live HBO Boxing audience, after which the fight was stopped and Bentt was named the winner.
 The loss cost Morrison his title shot against Lewis, as well as a reported $7.5 million that he was to earn in the Lewis fight.

-Career from 1994-1996
+Career from 1994–1996

 Morrison recovered by winning three bouts in a row in 1994, but his last fight of the year, against Ross Puritty, ended with a draw, before he landed a WBO heavyweight title fight against Herbie Hide on the infamous "High Noon in Hong Kong" card, but the event was cancelled at the last minute due to financial issues.
 Morrison won three fights in 1995 before meeting former #1 contender Razor Ruddock for the minor IBC heavyweight title.